HasanDnr/public-pages/learn/learn.md

 <iframe style="left:0;top:0;height:100%;width:100%;position:absolute;" width="560" height="315" src="https://www.youtube.com/embed/k0x8JDKns5c?rel=0&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 MakeSoil matches ‘Soil Makers’ (people who compost) with nearby ‘Soil Supporters’ (people who contribute scraps).
 By doing this at scale, worldwide, we are creating a distributed network for organics recycling.
-This prevents green-house gas emissions, captures carbon, puts nutrients back into the local food system, and at a far lower cost than traditional curbside pick-up programs.
-On top of that, "making soil" is incredibly simple yet powerfully humanizing and unifying act, helping to not just repair the Earth's Biosphere, but also to repair the rampant social division facing human civilization today.
+This prevents greenhouse gas emissions, captures carbon, puts nutrients back into the local food system, and at a far lower cost than traditional curbside pick-up programs.
+On top of that, "making soil" is an incredibly simple yet powerfully humanizing and unifying act, helping to not just repair the Earth's Biosphere, but also to repair the rampant social division facing human civilization today.

-# What is a Soil Site?
+# What is a soil site?

-A Soil Site is a place where people come together to turn their food scraps into soil.
-Soil Sites are hosted by Soil Makers — which is somoene who knows (or is learning) how to make soil.
-All that is needed is a [Soil Maker Box](https://www.makesoil.org/diy), or equivalent setup, located in a backyard (front-yard, side-yard), community garden, place of worship, place of work (anywhere really!), which is then registered [here](https://www.makesoil.org/create-soil-site) feature.
+A soil site is a place where people come together to turn their food scraps into soil.
+Soil sites are hosted by Soil Makers — which is somoene who knows (or is learning) how to make soil.
+All that is needed is a [Soil Maker Box](https://www.makesoil.org/diy), or equivalent setup, located in a backyard (front-yard, side-yard), community garden, place of worship, place of work (anywhere really!), which is then registered [here](https://www.makesoil.org/create-soil-site).

 MakeSoil then works to match nearby neighbors to those soil sites, making it safe and easy for all to participate.
-Once neighbors join and begin bringing their scraps, we call them a soil supporter.
+Once neighbors join and begin bringing their scraps, we call them a Soil Supporter.

 # How should I store my food scraps?

 In most cases you can store them in any container right on your counter-top.
 In that case it's best to not seal the container but to cover it with cloth or otherwise maintain some airflow.
-You can always keep your container in the refrigerator for many days, or indefinitely in the freezer, until you're ready to visit your Soil Site.
+You can always keep your container in the refrigerator for many days, or indefinitely in the freezer, until you're ready to visit your soil site.

 <div style="overflow:hidden;padding-bottom:56.25%;position:relative;height:0;">
 <iframe style="left:0;top:0;height:100%;width:100%;position:absolute;" width="560" height="315" src="https://www.youtube.com/embed/5BpgQdydBhY?rel=0&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>